 Yet the proposed mandates allow both the government and employers to shift the primary burden onto individuals, while failing to encourage income and risk solidarity.
 The government does not have to guarantee access to coverage and care, and employers can pass costs on to their employees or make individuals dependent on a particular job.
-Even with subsidies and employers' contributions, individuals are largely left to fend for themselves, as owners of an insurance product, or as "offenders" punished by the law if they fail to comply with the purchasing mandate.
-While Obama's plan avoided this punitive approach by limiting individual mandates to children, it also cast individuals in the role of purchasers of insurance policies.
-With or without explicit mandates, people were forced into the marketplace to buy a product, rather than obligated to share costs and benefits with all members of society.
+Even with subsidies and employers' contributions, individuals are largely left to fend for themselves, either as buyers of insurance products from vendors with a vested interest in obstructing access to care, or as "offenders" punished by the law if they fail to comply with the purchasing mandate.
+While candidate Obama's plan avoided this punitive approach by limiting individual mandates to children, it also cast individuals in the role of purchasers of insurance policies.
+With or without explicit mandates, people would be forced into the marketplace to buy a product, rather than obligated to share costs and benefits with all members of society.

 Some strengthening of employers' responsibilities could be achieved through regulatory mechanisms.
-Most proposals already require employers that do not offer coverage to contribute to a public health fund, which increases their public obligation considerably.
-Specific rules could require coverage of part-time and low-income workers and set a minimum percentage of premiums to be paid by employers, minimum health benefits to be covered, and maximum cost-sharing levels to be paid by employees.
+Most reform proposals require employers that do not offer coverage to contribute to a public health fund, which increases their public obligation considerably.
+Specific rules could also mandate coverage of part-time and low-income workers and set a minimum percentage of premiums to be paid by employers, minimum health benefits to be covered, and maximum cost-sharing levels to be paid by employees.

-Even with maximum employer regulation, however, individual mandates, as currently conceived, represent a culmination of the individualization and commercialization of health care in the US.
-Yet the obligations introduced through individual mandates could also constitute a tipping point.
-If mandates were to be conceived as a universal obligation on individuals and employers to contribute to social health insurance, and if the government were obligated to contribute on behalf of those who have a limited ability to pay or those who are unemployed, health care costs, risks, and benefits would be shared more equally by society as a whole.
-Health care would become a public good, yielding assured benefits for everyone in the form of guaranteed public or publicly regulated services.
+Even with maximum employer regulation, however, coverage mandates represent a culmination of the individualization and commercialization of health care in the US.
+Yet the obligations introduced through mandates could also constitute a tipping point.
+If mandates were to be conceived as a universal obligation on individuals and employers to contribute to social health insurance, with a legal obligation to protect health and provide comprehensive care benefits, and if the government were obligated to contribute on behalf of those who have a limited ability to pay or those who are unemployed, health care costs, risks, and benefits could be shared more equitably by society as a whole.
+Health care would take on some characteristics of a public good, yielding assured benefits for everyone in the form of guaranteed public or publicly regulated services.

 Yet this option was not included in the scenarios presented by the major presidential candidates.
 In their proposals, the health sector remained a marketplace dominated by the private insurance industry.
 As financial incentives in a market setting exert a constant pressure to curtail care, the challenge of making insurers answerable to public obligations and securing accountability may prove insurmountable.
 For-profit companies seek to contain their own costs by limiting access to care, yet doing so increases costs to others, who have to pay for the companies' profits and overhead expenditures.
 If these costs are not fully controlled by regulation, they can potentially derail any subsidized reform plan.
-Few of the current proposals seek to control what proportion of income received by insurers through premium payments is spent on actual care, and none plans to control premium prices or cost-sharing.
-While stricter regulation can help shift incentives toward quality care through setting standards for prices, profits, and services, this approach does not achieve anything more than containing the negative impact of an industry, through punitive enforcement measures where needed.
-A constructive re-envisioning of health care financing would instead develop scenarios that do not rely on participation by the private sector.
+Few reform proposals seek to control what proportion of income received by insurers through premium payments is spent on actual care, and none plans to control premium prices or cost-sharing.
+While stricter regulation could help shift incentives toward quality care through setting standards for prices, profits, and services, this approach would merely contain the negative impact of an industry that adds no value to health services.
+A constructive re-envisioning of health care financing would need to develop scenarios that do not rely on participation by the private sector.